2:1 Hons degree (UK or equivalent) in a relevant subject and relevant work experience.

 Months of entry

-Combining innovative distance learning and an annual Academy held at the University, this part-time, flexible degree will help you to gain an understanding of the development of end of life services and movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.
+Combining innovative distance learning and an annual academy held at the University, the programme will help you to gain an understanding of the development of end of life services and movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.